Rise of the Olympian

 "Rise of the Olympian" is a Wonder Woman story arc written by Gail Simone with art by Aaron Lopresti.

 Publication history

 DC Comics and Gail Simone felt that the Wonder Woman events, even event-styled stories, were always "shotgun" (for example, the bashed Amazons Attack! event).
 Where Diana was a changing character in vision, Gail wanted to keep Diana as a consistent, cohesive vision for readers who they can rally behind.
 One of them that she had been doing since her debut arc, "The Circle", was re-establishing Diana from her grace, her power, and as she says, her role as "the DCU's best asskicker".
-But other than that, it was also the re-establishing of her supporting cast, such as Queen Hippolyta and the rest of the Amazons.
+Her supporting cast was also re-established, such as Queen Hippolyta and the rest of the Amazons.